 Algebraic Manipulation of Expressions

 Algebraic manipulation involves rewriting expressions to reveal properties like factors or divisibility.
-For n² - n, factoring it as n(n - 1) shows the product of two consecutive integers, which is always even.
-Recognizing such patterns simplifies proving divisibility statements.
+For n² - n, factoring it as n(n - 1) helps identify that the product of two consecutive integers is always even, which is key to the proof.

 Recommended video: